home-automator/terms-of-service/privacy.md

 * With third party vendors and other service providers who need access to your information to carry out work on our behalf (e.g., our payment processors who handle the payment portion of your subscriptions);
 * If we believe disclosure is reasonably necessary to comply with any applicable law, regulation, legal process or governmental request;
-* To enforce applicable user agreements or policies, including our [Terms of Service](/legal/terms/); and to protect App.net, our users or the public from harm or illegal activities;
+* To enforce applicable user agreements or policies, including our [Terms of Service](/legal/terms/); and to protect Home Automator, our users or the public from harm or illegal activities;
-* In connection with any merger, sale of App.net assets, financing or acquisition of all or a portion of our business to another company; and
+* In connection with any merger, sale of Home Automator assets, financing or acquisition of all or a portion of our business to another company; and
 * If we notify you through our services (or in our privacy policy) that the information you provide will be shared in a particular manner and you provide such information.

 We may also share aggregated or anonymized information that does not directly identify you.

 ## Third Party Analytics

 We may allow third parties to provide analytics services.
 These third parties may use cookies, web beacons and other technologies to collect information about your use of the services and other websites, including your IP address, web browser, pages viewed, time spent on pages, links clicked and conversion information.
-This information may be used by App.net and third parties to, among other things, analyze and track data, determine the popularity of certain content and other websites and better understand your online activity.
+This information may be used by Home Automator and third parties to, among other things, analyze and track data, determine the popularity of certain content and other websites and better understand your online activity.
 Our privacy policy does not apply to, and we are not responsible for, third party cookies, web beacons or other tracking technologies and we encourage you to check the privacy policies of these third parties to learn more about their privacy practices.

 ## Security

-App.net takes reasonable measures to help protect personal information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
+Home Automator takes reasonable measures to help protect personal information from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.

 ## Your Information Choices

 ### Account Information

 You may update, correct or delete information about you at any time by logging into your online account and modifying your personal profile.
-If you wish to delete or suspend your account, please email us at [support@app.net](mailto:support@app.net), but note that we may retain certain information as required by law or for legitimate business purposes.
+If you wish to delete or suspend your account, please email us at [support@homeautomator.com](mailto:support@homeautomator.com), but note that we may retain certain information as required by law or for legitimate business purposes.
 We may also retain cached or archived copies of your information for a certain period of time.
 In any case, deleted content will not remain in our system or backups for more than two (2) months.

 ### Cookies